LM-Infinite: Zero-Shot Extreme Length Generalization for Large Language Models: Evaluation

-As perplexity is an internal metric for LLMs, we evaluate \model{}'s generation quality on ArXiv and OpenWebText2 test sets, with BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} (ROUGE-LSum to be specific) as metrics.
-In simple words, both metrics evaluate the overlap on $n$-grams between the generated texts and the reference texts, while BLEU emphasizes on precision and ROUGE focuses on recall.
-We let the LLMs generate 100 tokens after each milestone length, and use the following 100 tokens in original texts as reference.
-As the generation takes a long time we sample 100 long sequences for evaluation in each dataset.
-The results are listed in Table~\ref{tab:generation}.
-With a similar trend as the last section, \model{} successfully allows LLMs to extend their generation quality to lengths longer than training, comparable to the effect of fine-tuning without parameter updates.
-Note that \model{} has slightly different effects on different LLMs.
-On LLaMA and GPT-J-6B, the quality is better maintained at longer positions, while on Llama-2 the quality is better at nearer positions.
-We also evaluate the computation efficiency on a length of 32k in Appendix~\ref{sec:efficiency}, where \model{} demonstrates a 3.16x speedup on encoding and a 2.72x speedup on decoding.
-As a generation example, after a long context of length 8k:
+We further evaluate \model{}'s generation quality on ArXiv and OpenWebText2 test sets, with BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} (ROUGE-L).
+We let the LLMs generate 100 tokens after each milestone length and use the following 100 tokens in original texts as references.
+As the generation is time-consuming, we sample 100 long sequences for evaluation for each dataset.
+The results are summarized in Table~\ref{tab:generation}.
+The trend is similar to that in the last section: \emph{without} parameter updates, \model{} successfully allows LLMs to retain their generation quality while generating sequences longer than training, comparable to the fine-tuned baselines such as MPT-7B-SW.
+The generation results from the vanilla LLMs are poor and contain mostly nonsensical texts, resulting in many close-to-zero scores.
+For some BLEU scores, it yields zero \{2,3,4\}-gram overlaps with the reference texts.
+As BLEU is weighted geometric mean over \{1,2,3,4\}-gram precisions, the final BLEU scores for those columns are 0.
+Appendix Table~\ref{tab:example} presents some generation output examples that can provide a good picture of the generation quality.
+We also evaluate the efficiency in Appendix~\ref{sec:efficiency}: with 32K-long sequences, \model{} achieves 2.7$\times$ decoding speedup and 7.5$\times$ GPU memory saving.

-\textit{Previously, Kottwitz [@Kottwitz92] proved the formula in PEL-type cases (of simple Lie type $A$ or $C$) by a method that is based on the Honda-Tate theory.
-This method however cannot be applied in general Hodge-type situations, and indeed}